top of page

 Biography

-Christopher Churcher (b.2004) is one of Britain's most prolific and exciting young composers.
-Described as 'a remarkable talent' by David Hill, his varied body of works has become increasingly recognised across the United Kingdom for its open, expressive musical language, and striking aesthetics.
-Taking inspiration from the dextrous compositional voices of contemporary composers such as John Adams, Julia Wolfe, Nico Muhly and Caroline Shaw, Christopher is forging his own path in contemporary classical music.
-One rooted in organic structures, delicate timbres and a communicative harmonic language.
+Christopher Churcher (b.2004) is one of Britain’s most prolific and exciting young composers.
+Described as ‘a remarkable talent’ by David Hill, Christopher’s accomplished body of works is earning him a national reputation for its striking aesthetics and captivating musical language.
+Drawing from the contemporary traditions of composers such as John Adams, Julia Wolfe, Nico Muhly, and Caroline Shaw, Christopher is charting a unique course in contemporary classical music.
+One that embraces organic structures, delicate timbres, and a communicative harmonic language.

 Download Biographies